railwayapp/docs/src/pages/develop/variables.md

 Service variables are provided whenever you build, deploy, or run `railway run`.

 Together these variables form your Railway environment.
-Each plugin provides the necessary environment variables needed to use it (such as `DATABASE_URL` for the PG plugin).
+Each database service provides the necessary environment variables needed to use it (such as `DATABASE_URL` for the PG plugin).
 You can also specify custom variables on the project variables page.